-Relaxing in a longtail boat as it glides through Bangkok’s khlongs (canals) gives a view of rural life that not many will see when visiting the city; laughing children playing by the khlong, young shirtless boys taking turns doing cannonballs into the khlong, older women in wide-brim straw hats paddling slowly and selling everything from gum to baggies filled with hot coffee the colour of tar.
+Relaxing in a longtail boat as it glides through Bangkok’s Khlong (canals) gives a view of rural life that not many will see when visiting the city; laughing children playing by the Khlong, young shirtless boys taking turns doing cannonballs into the Khlong, older women in wide-brim straw hats paddling slowly and selling everything from gum to baggies filled with hot coffee the colour of tar.

 The canal where Khlong Lat Mayom is located is quiet, no boat-jams (canals crowded with vendor boats are located at the more touristy floating markets like Amphawa).
 Passing the occasional longtail boat, long shallow wooden canoes docked beside the market; some selling fresh fruit and vegetables, others serving curries from clay pots, or grilling shrimp.

 Open 9:00 am to 4:00 pm on Saturdays and Sundays and holidays, Khlong Lat Mayom floating market is large — most of which is on land.
 While there are stalls selling plants and clothing and knick-knacks, the ones closest to the canal sell delightful foods; everything from seafood to curry to crispy pork to sweets.

 The market is filled with Thai people and five or six tourists, the aisles and paths are small, and at times bodies are squished together so tightly that moving against the crowd seems impossible, and when you feel like you are finally moving forward someone ahead stops to buy food, and everyone else then pushes and squishes to try and get around them so they can continue moving forward.
 Thankfully there are some aisles and sections which are less crowded and give one a chance to breathe and interact with locals.